arrow arrow arrow arrow

 picture

-Wesley married Alice Marie Clemow, daughter of Harris Nelson Clemow, Jr. and Willie Mae McADAMS, on 12 Feb 1971 in Baltimore, Baltimore City, Maryland, USA.
+Wesley married Alice Marie Clemow, daughter of Harris Nelson Clemow, Jr. and Willie Mae McADAMS, on 2 Feb 1964 in Baltimore, Baltimore City, Maryland, USA.
+The marriage ended in divorce in 1970.
 (Alice Marie Clemow was born on 14 Aug 1946 in Houston, Harris County, Texas USA. and died on 29 Dec 2019 in Houston, Harris County, Texas USA..).
 The cause of her death was Cerebral Vascular Accident (Stroke).

 bullet Marriage Notes: